Terminal-2 icon

 To enable accepting payments through the Adyen POS Mobile SDK, take the following steps:

-1. Add the Adyen POS Mobile SDK for Android to the Android Studio (or other) project that contains your Android POS app.
+1. Add the Adyen POS Mobile SDK for Android to your Android project.

 2. Add code to establish a session.